wacncontent/CustomizeTool/removeCommentOutput/articles/hdinsight/hdinsight-debug-jobs.md

 ### <a id="AzureRegionNotSupported"></a>AzureRegionNotSupported
 - **Description**: Could not create cluster in region *nameOfYourRegion*.
 Use a valid HDInsight region and retry request.
-- **Mitigation**: Customer should create the cluster region that currently supports them: Southeast Asia, West Europe, China North, China East, or China North.
+- **Mitigation**: Customer should create the cluster region that currently supports them: China North, West Europe, China North, China East, or China North.

 ### <a id="ClusterContainerRecordNotFound"></a>ClusterContainerRecordNotFound
 - **Description**: The server could not find the requested cluster record.